Using Rule Steps in a FlowLast Updated: 01/02/2019 Introduced in Version: 2.0

 Rule Steps evaluate a data input and return an outcome of true or false.
-This outcome depends on whether or not the input satisfies the conditions of the rule(s) they contain.
-Rule Steps can contain entirely original rules, or preexisting ones as long as they have been saved in a folder that is visible to the user.
-Rule Steps can be found in the Toolbox panel, under the category Rules.
+This outcome path depends on how the input satisfies the conditions, that the rule(s) contain.
+Rule Steps can contain entirely original rules, or preexisting rules as long as they have been saved in a folder that is visible to the user.
+Rule Steps can be found in the Steps Tab, under the category Rules.

-In this example, we will create a rule that will evaluate all of the system’s user accounts for these three conditions:
+In this example, create a rule that evaluates all of the system’s user accounts for these three conditions:

-- Email addresses belonging to the “decisions.com” domain.
+- The Email address belongs to the “decisions.com” domain.

-- Account has permission to use the portal.
+- The Account has permission to use the portal.